 Today, teff is used as ingredients in pancakes, breads, cakes, and cereals, especially gluten-free products.

 Protein in teff: One cup (252g) of cooked teff has 255 calories, 9.8g of protein, and 1.6g of fats.

-Quinoa, often described as a “superfood”, has become popular among vegans and health-conscious people, with good reasons.
+Quinoa, often described as a “superfood”, has become popular among vegans and health-conscious people, for good reasons.

-It is one of the high protein foods that are gluten-free, contains fiber and various minerals and vitamins, including iron, copper, thiamin, and vitamin B6.
+It is one of the high protein foods that are gluten-free and contains fiber and various minerals and vitamins, including iron, copper, thiamin, and vitamin B6.

 Protein in quinoa: One cup (185g) of cooked quinoa contains 222 calories, 8.1g of protein, and 3.6g of fats.

 Fun fact: Although quinoa is cooked as grain, they actually belong to the “seed” category.

 A 100% whole wheat pasta is way healthier than its refined cousin, white pasta, but why?

 This is because whole wheat pasta includes all three layers of the wheat kernel: the bran, the germ, and the endosperm.

 Most nutrients are present in the bran and germ, which are removed during the making of refined wheat.
 This is why you might want to avoid white pasta and white breads which are made of white flour.